-For each module I want you to write briefly-look up the definition of the word "brief" to be certain you fully understand this assignment-what topic you thought was best explained and what topic you thought was the most difficult to grasp.
+For each module I want you to write briefly-look up the definition of the word "brief" to be certain you fully understand this assignment-about what topic you thought was best explained and what topic you thought was the most difficult to grasp.
 In other words, what was clear and what was muddy.
+Essentially, these assignments are chances for to raise you hand to ask me a question about some of the material!
 I want to see if there is a point or points that are confusing a lot of students.
 In that case, I will post comments on the class web page that-hopefully!-will explain the point and eliminate confusion.
 By the way, it would be very nice if you gave me a page reference for both the topic you think was well explained and especially the topic that was confusing.
 These assignments are due by the date given in the class schedule, though if you are done early, submit them early!